 - Technical visits to the installations in order to determine the operation of the equipment, and measurement of energy usage and other parameters on the main pieces of equipment or systems in order to be able to conduct the study.

-Analysis of the information collected.
+- Analysis of the information collected.

 Royal Decree 56/2016, of 12 February 2016, partially transposing Directive 2012/27/EU of the European Parliament and of the Council, of 25 October 2012, obliges large companies to conduct an energy audit.

-Energy audit must be conducted by companies considered to be large companies, i.e., employing at least 250 people or having a turnover greater than €50 million and a balance sheet greater than €43 million.
-The energy audit obligation also includes groups of companies meeting the requirements to be considered a large company when considering the aggregate figures of all the companies constituting the consolidated group.
+Parties obliged to conduct an energy audit include companies considered to be large companies, that is, employing at least 250 people or having a turnover greater than €50Mn and a balance sheet greater than €43Mn.
+Also corporate groups which, by taking into account the aggregate figures of all the companies that make up the consolidated group, meet the requirements to be considered a large company.

 It must be conducted in accordance with standards UNE-EN 16247-1:Energy audits.
 General requirements; UNE-EN 16247-2: Energy audits.
 Buildings; UNE-EN 16247-3: Energy audits.
 Processes; UNE-EN 16247-4: Energy Audits.
 Transmission.

 The deadline for conducting the energy audit is 14 November 2016, providing it has not been conducted previously within a time frame of four years (which meets the energy requirements of this Royal Decree).

 Subsequently, liable parties must undergo an energy audit every four years as from the date of the last audit, unless they have implemented an energy or environmental management system certified by an independent body in accordance with international standards.